nassauwinter/zephyr-python-api/docs/source/index.rst

 =============================================

 The package is a set of python wrappers for Zephyr Scale (TM4J) REST API (both Cloud and Server/DataCenter).
-Interact with Zephyr Scale without GUI, access it with python code and create automation scripts for your daily routines.
+Interact with Zephyr Scale using python and create automation scripts for your daily routines.

 The idea of the package is to have two parts in it: a set of low-level wrappers and Zephyr objects (like a test case or a test cycle).
-The low-level wrappers are simply performing requests to the API endpoints of Zephyr with no logic added.
-The Zephyr objects is a set of classes where the Zephyr interaction logic is placed.
-The logic is implemented using the low-level API wrappers.
+The low-level wrappers simply perform requests to the API endpoints.
+The objects should provide OOP approach and leverage the low-level wrappers.
 Currently the Zephyr objects are not implemented.

 .. toctree::
    :maxdepth: 3